jrefice/wg_demo/DEVELOPMENT.md

 New features and enhancements are developed by the UVM WG in the **private** repositories, see below.
-Please check the [CONTRIBUTING][9] guidelines how to join Accellera and its working groups to contribute to the development of SystemC.
+Please check the [CONTRIBUTING][9] guidelines how to join Accellera and its working groups to contribute to the development of UVM.

-The **public** repositories are typically updated only together with public releases of the Accellera SystemC reference implementation.
+The **public** repositories are typically updated only together with public releases of the Accellera UVM reference implementation.

 In-between public releases, bug fixes may be published via the public repositories as well.